Last updated: June 23, 2026

 Simulators generally assume perfect market liquidity.
 If the bid is $100.50, the simulator will instantly fill your mock buy order for 1,000 shares at $100.50.
 In real markets:

-• Spread increases: During high-volatility events (like earnings reports or macroeconomic announcements), spreads widen dramatically, eating into your returns.
+- Spread increases: During high-volatility events (like earnings reports or macroeconomic announcements), spreads widen dramatically, changing the final trade outcome.

-• Partial fills: If you trade illiquid penny stocks or options, you might not get filled at all.
-Simulators often hide these mechanics, leading to inflated paper profits.
+- Partial fills: If you trade illiquid penny stocks or options, you might not get filled at all.
+Simulators often hide these mechanics, leading to unrealistic simulated results.

 3. The Unrealistic Capital Bias